 Systems and regional approaches to gross human anatomy are combined with principles of kinesiology to enable an in-depth study of the anatomical components and principles of function.
-The material covered in this course includes anatomy and kinesiology of the thorax, pelvis and lower extremities.
+The material covered in this course includes anatomy of the internal thorax and abdomen as well anatomy and kinesiology of the pelvis and lower extremities.
 A study of the anatomy of the heart and lungs is also included.
 Classroom and online lectures are complemented by laboratory experiences that include study of prosected human cadavers, and instructional palpation of live humans.
-Prerequisites: DPT 5124 and satisfactory completion of all coursework in previous semesters
+Prerequisites: Successful completion of all coursework in previous semesters